-Thus, the age of Pre-Code Hollywood came to a close.
-Films of the late thirties and nineteen forties were relatively tame.
+As the age of Pre-Code Hollywood came to a close, films of the late thirties and nineteen forties became relatively tame.
 Moralists were happy that few couples shared beds, bad guys always got what was coming to them (often, off-screen), and bad girls?
 They were few and far between.

 But, as it always does, culture shifts.
 A second world war would shake things up.
 Film noir, with its femme fatales, reintroduced the truly bad guy, and the sultry bad girl — like Ava Gardner in The Killers (1946).
 Post-war cinema laid the groundwork for the more mature offerings of the 1950s and 60s.